 The SR and SV signals are required to operate the CDS, as previously explained.
 The user needs to synchronize the SR and SV clocks with the CCD signal waveform.
 The output of the ADC is read out to external circuitry by the ADCCLK signal, which is also used internally to control both ADC and PGA operations.
-The positive-half cycle of the ADCCLK signal is required to always fall in between two adjacent SV pulses as shown in Fig. 1.
+It is required that the positive half cycle of the ADCCLK signal always falls in between two adjacent SV pulses as shown in Fig. 1.
 The user can then fine tune the ADCCLK timing in relation to the CDS timing to achieve optimal performance.